epomatti/microservices-archetypes/README.md

 ![Multi-Language][7]

 Architectures _can_ use different languages for their microservices, but that will come with a cost.
 Often microservices will evolve and generate complex core libraries and CI/CD templates that would require significant effort for migration.
 Teams should consider this approach carefully.
-This could inevitably lead to [technical microservices](#technical-microservices).

 ### 5 - Technical Microservices